 What Happens When a Remodel Impacts Multiple Parts of Your Home?

-Adding a room, such as a bathroom, brings a range of factors into play, including plumbing capacity, ventilation, waterproofing, and code compliance.
-Home additions often involve foundations, framing, mechanical systems reconfigurations, and potentially significant changes to the exterior envelope.
-Even a kitchen refurbishment in an older home can escalate into a multi-system remodel once outdated wiring, poor ventilation, or undersized plumbing lines are discovered.
+When adding a room, such as a new bathroom, the remodeling process must immediately account for plumbing capacity, ventilation, waterproofing, and code compliance.
+Room additions can also involve new foundations, framing, and mechanical systems reconfigurations, along with meaningful changes to the exterior envelope.
+Even a “simple” kitchen refresh in an older home can turn into complex remodeling once outdated wiring, inadequate ventilation, or undersized plumbing lines are uncovered.

 How the Design-Build Model Solves Multi-System Complexity